Nonclassical states of light in a nonlinear Michelson interferometer: Theoretical bound on the measurement uncertainty

-Since the state of light in the interferometer in the ideal case without noise is always a pure state, Eq.~\eqref{eqn:fisher} reduces to The Fisher information is maximum when $k=0$ so that all the terms with negative signs in the expression for ${\cal F}$ above are zero.
+The Fisher information is maximum when $k=0$ so that all the terms with negative signs in the expression for ${\cal F}$ above are zero.
 This choice corresponds to the initial state being the N00N state.
-In this case ${\cal F} \sim N^{2}(\chi/2 + 1/N)$.
-Since the relative phase $\phi$ is directly proportional to $x$, ($\phi = \lambda x$), the QCRB on the measurement uncertainty in estimating the change in length of the arms of the interferometer is
+In this case ${\sqrt{\mathcal{F}}} \sim N^{2}(\chi/2 + 1/N)$.
+Since the relative phase $\phi$ is directly proportional to $x$, ($\phi = \bar{k} x$), the QCRB on the measurement uncertainty in estimating the change in length of the arms of the interferometer is

-The $1/N^{2}$ scaling is the best that can be expected with the type of nonlinearity considered.
+As shown in ~\cite{Boixo2007}, $1/N^{2}$ scaling is the best that can be expected with the $\chi N^2/2$ (quadratic) nonlinearity considered here.
 The QCRB tells us that using the optimal standard deviation $\Delta x$ for any configuration of the interferometer can scale at best as $1/N^{2}$, which beats the usual Heisenberg limit by a factor of $1/N$.